Unfolded hypermultiplet in harmonic superspace: Unfolded Hypermultiplet

 Next, we promote $q^{\pm}(z)$, $\lambda_{\alpha}(z)$ and $\bar{\varkappa}_{\dot{\alpha}}(z)$ to unfolded master-field 0-forms by extending them with a $y^{\hat{\alpha}}$-dependence that encodes the space-time derivatives

 We now need to write down an appropriate ansatz that extends \eqref{unf_scal_eq} for $q^{\pm}$, \eqref{unf_weyl_left} for $\lambda$ and \eqref{unf_weyl_right} for $\bar{\varkappa}$ with terms involving linear couplings of the 0-forms to the background 1-forms $\psi$ and $\omega$.
-This ansatz is
+Besides linearity in 0-forms, these terms are also constrained by matching of helicities, $U(1)$-charges, and dimensions of the fields.
+Regarding dimensions, it follows from $[x]=-1$ and \eqref{component_promotion} that